efarish/portfolio/llm/rag_ondemand/README.md

 ### The RAG Agent

 The module `docker/lama_index_util.py` provides functions to interact with LlamaIndex.
-Two indices are build for documents uploaded by a user: An index for summary questions and another for detailed questions.
+Two indices are built for documents uploaded by a user: An index for summary questions and another for detailed questions.
 These indices are wrapped using query engine tools and provided to a `FunctionAgent` instance whose agentic workflow determines which tool to use.

 ### LlamaIndex and S3